partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 # React Native on Android Walkthrough

 ## Step 1: Preparing the project
-1. run `export JAVA_HOME='/usr/libexec/java_home -v 1.8'` to get the right JDK version.
+1. Run `export JAVA_HOME='/usr/libexec/java_home -v 1.8'` from your terminal to set the Java version needed to run the Android application.
 	1. If you are on windows, make sure your Java version is "1.8.0_192"
-1. Navigate to the root directory of the project
+1. Navigate to the root directory of the client branch folder you downloaded earlier.
-1. Run`npm install` to install dependencies detailed in package.json
+1. Run`npm install` from the terminal to install dependencies detailed in `package.json`
-1. Run `react-native link` to link the React Native modules libraries to the project.
+1. Run `react-native link` from the terminal to link the React Native modules libraries to the project.

 ## Step 2: Building the Video Component